Best RV Mattresses

 Since RVs are so different, you can find a wide variety of mattress sizes to fit any RV bed frame.
 Compared to regular mattress sizes, RV mattresses are generally smaller to fit into compact spaces.

-Some mattress RV sizes can vary in exact dimensions, but there are some approximate mattress sizes you can find through most RV mattress retailers.
+Some mattress RV sizes can vary in exact dimensions, especially when it comes to mattress thickness.
+However, there are some approximate mattress sizes you can find through most RV mattress retailers.

 Common RV mattresses sizes include:

 - RV Twin Mattress: 28 by 75 inches

 - RV Twin XL Mattress: 28 by 80 inches

 - Bunk Mattress: 28-35 by 75-80 inches